File

 /**

-* If it is already connected, it will trigger immediately.
+* - If already connected, it emits immediately on subscription.

 */